- Dream away

 The capital of the Cyclades, Syros is an island of many faces.
 Even its main town, built on two hills, has a dual identity.
 Ermoupoli (Hermes’ town) is stately and grand, topped by an Orthodox church.
-And above it, Ano (Upper) Syros is a typically Cycladic village but crowned with Catholic monasteries and churches.
+And above it, Ano (Upper) Syros is a typically Cycladic village that is crowned with Catholic monasteries and churches.

 The contrasts blend attractively, from the marble-paved squares in the port to the fairy tale mansions of Dellagratsia.
-This is a place you could live in all year round, so much is there to do.
-You’ll find it easy to fit into the daily life, where the traditional and the classic are as sweet as a Syros loukoumi (Turkish delight).
+Syros is an island on which you could live all year round, so much is there to do.
+You’ll find it easy to fit into the daily life, where the traditional and the classic are as sweet as the island’s famous loukoumi (Turkish delight).